sawyerDeveloper/ReactNativeCamera/README.md

 expo start

+Scan the QR code on the page that pops up.

 # Facts
 The app has a login page that has some validation if you don't use the correct U/P Test/test.